GeorgesAlkhouri/semantic-web-school-crime-london/README.md

 ## What is happening?

 The application requests diffrent data sources (e.g. [Datastore Police UK](http://data.police.uk)) and creats a turtle dump with the received data.
-Followed by sending the dump file to a Triple Store (works best with [Fuseki Jena](http://jena.apache.org)) over HTTP.
+Followed by sending the dump file to a Triple Store (currently for [Fuseki Jena](http://jena.apache.org)) over HTTP.

 After this the application requests a SPARQL query and processes the results as a CSV file.